 Some of these coolers are designed for only cans, whereas some can handle glass beer bottles and may even be large enough for bottles of wine!
 They make cooling drinks a breeze.

-One of the best coolers on the market is the on Amazon.
+One of the best coolers on the market is the No products found. on Amazon.
 Not only will this device cool wine bottles, but it can also hold up to six cans of beer and will cool them in less than a minute.

 The Cooper Cooler can heat things up too.
 The device works by rotating the cans or bottles while spraying ice water on them.
 If you want to heat something up, you would instead put hot water in the device.